Cambodia

 Trade and investment

 Cambodia has been one of the fastest growing economies in the Indo-Pacific region over the previous decade.
-Cambodia's economy continues to shift towards industry but is still concentrated in tourism, garments and construction.
+Key sectors of Cambodia's economy include tourism, garments and construction.

 As a least developed country, Cambodia's products are granted tariff-free access to Australia.
+Cambodia is due to graduate from Least Developed Country (LDC) status in 2029.
 Cambodia and Australia have a bilateral market access agreement, concluded as part of Cambodia's accession to the WTO in October 2004.

 Our trade relationship is modest but growing quickly.
-In 2022 two-way trade in goods and services was valued at approximately $1.1 billion.
-Our top imports are gold, clothing, recreational travel, footwear, travel goods and bags.
-Our top exports are education-related travel, cereal preparations, recreational travel, coal, and beef.
-In 2022, the five-year trend in growth of Australia’s merchandise trade with Cambodia was 29 per cent for imports and 20 per cent for exports.
+In 2023 two-way trade in goods and services was valued at approximately $1.3 billion.
+Our top imports are gold, recreational travel, clothing, footwear, travel goods and bags.
+Our top exports are education-related travel, recreational travel, cereal preparations, coal and beef.

 Australia and Cambodia are parties to the ASEAN-Australia-New Zealand Free Trade Agreement, and the Regional Comprehensive Economic Partnership agreement.
-The Australian Chamber of Commerce (AusCham) Cambodia was established in 1995 to promote the interests of the Australian business community in Cambodia.
+AusCham Cambodia promotes the interests of Australian businesses and business people in Cambodia.
 The Cambodian Chamber of Commerce has offices in Sydney and Melbourne.

 Cambodia and Australia collaborated to publish the Handbook on Investing in Cambodia, which provides an overview of the investment rules and regulations in Cambodia to encourage foreign direct investment.
 Launched by Special Envoy to Southeast Asia Mr Nicholas Moore AO in July 2023, the handbook was produced through the Mekong Foreign Investment and Critical Infrastructure Initiative, funded through the Mekong-Australia Partnership.